NyteZoid/neilrepo/README.md

 # neilrepo
-for my python files
-read read.txt files in each directory for context
+for my python files, read read.txt files in each directory for context